williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Trusted Application

-Trusted applications are backend applications that act as authentication broker or login portal for your Okta organization and start an authentication or recovery transaction with an admin API token.
-Trusted Applications  may implement their own recovery flows and primary authentication process and may receive additional metadata about the user before primary authentication has successfully completed.
+Trusted applications are backend applications that act as authentication broker or login portal for your Okta organization and may start an authentication or recovery transaction with an administrator API token.
+Trusted apps  may implement their own recovery flows and primary authentication process and may receive additional metadata about the user before primary authentication has successfully completed.

+> Trusted web applications may need to override [client request context](../getting_started/design_principles.html#client-request-context) to forward the originating client context for the user.

 ## Transaction Model